GutUrago/microData/README.md

         to_workbook(wb, "employment")
 ```

-Then, save your workbook to local machine.
+Then, save your workbook to a local machine.

 ``` r
 openxlsx::saveWorkbook(wb, "My workbook.xlsx")